DanielTakeshi/MNIST-benchmarking/README.md

 ## Predicting the Target Image

 I'm not doing classification, but literally predicting the digit, so the output is a scalar.
-Here's what happens when you use the full data:
+Here's what happens when you use the full data with "reasonable" hyperparameters of batch size 100 and Adam learning rate 0.001:

 ![.](figures/mar06_numtrain_55500.png?raw=true)

-So yes, it's a pretty easy task.
-Note that for the img1 and img2 L2 norms, I forgot to take an average over those.
+So yes, it's a pretty easy task as predictive accuracy (being within 0.5 of the correct target digit) is very high.
+Note that for the img1 and img2 L2 norms, I forgot to take an average over those so the values are much larger than they seem, and this also explains the discrepancy as there are 10k training images and 5k validation images.